NellyJazminPC/Qmacdougallii_genomic_environment/README.md

 ## [info_project](/info_project)

-**Information about this project:** This work will constitute the first step to study the local adaptation in candidate genes associated with certain environmental variables (clime and soil) in natural populations of an oak endemic to Mexico, **_Quercus macdougallii_**.
+**Information about this project:** This work will constitute the first step to study the local adaptation in candidate genes associated with certain environmental variables (clime and soil) in natural populations of an oak endemic to Oaxaca, México, **_Quercus macdougallii_**.
 This could help to detect geographic patterns of functional genomic variation and improve conservation plans for the species.